syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Place-And-Drag-RadialMenu.md

 * `OldValue` - Gets the Start position of the RadialMenu

-* `OldValue` - Gets the ens position of the RadialMenu
+* `NewValue` - Gets the ens position of the RadialMenu

 * `Handled` - Gets and Sets the boolean value for restricting the RadialMenu to move another position.